fenetikm/fenetikm.github.io/controlled-fields/slides.md

 ---

-## Controlled Fields module [WIP]
+## Controlled Fields: tldr;

-The Challenge: allow non-technical administrators to *easily* set one field to become visible when the value of another field is something specified.
+The Challenge: allow non-technical administrators to *easily* set one field to become visible when the value of another field matches a specified value.

 Limitations: Only required for form display (not view display).
 Only needs to work for select and radio widgets.